1902 Indian Head Penny: Value, Errors, and Rarity

 an off-centred Indian penny.

 With this error, the coin is not centered.
-A part of the design looks missing, and there's an empty crescent on one side.
+A part of the design looks missing, and there is an empty crescent on one side.
 A well-centered coin should have even borders all around.
 This one doesn’t.

-Cause: Planchet wasn't aligned correctly when the piece was struck.
+Cause: Planchet was not aligned correctly when the piece was struck.

 Double Die (Obverse or Reverse)